Advice for parents and guardians

-Please be aware that due to the Covid-19 pandemic only one person from your son or daughter’s household will be able to accompany them on move-in day, if they’re going to be living in University hall accommodation.
+Please be aware that due to the Covid-19 pandemic only one person from your household will be able to accompany them on move-in day, if they’re going to be living in University hall accommodation.
 You will be able to help them take their things to their room but you won’t be able to stay and help them unpack.
 This is to minimise the number of people we have in the hall and surrounding area at any one time.

 Setup a student bank account

 It’s important to setup a bank account before arriving to university.
 Be sure to have a look around and take note of all the best student bank accounts available – it’s easy for students to get distracted by fancy promotions that won’t prove very useful in the long run.

 When packing to come to university, we recommend bringing the following documents: